scyth/go-webproject/README.md

 * `$ ./runserver -config=config/server.conf`

 Open up your browser and see if your code works as expected.

+### Step 6 - keeping up with the updates

+Go-webproject is distributed via github as a single project, consisting of internal packages and source files to build the final executable.
+However, Go.v1 introduced a go command utility for building and installing packages and executables, and now it's not enough just to `git pull` to start fresh.
+To make the whole thing more convenient, you can run:

+* `$ git pull`  - this will get you latest code for building the executable.
+* `$ make sync` - this will download the latest code for all the packages and will put it in your $GOPATH.
+* `$ make`      - will reinstall all the packages, and will rebuild the executable.

 Writing 3rd party modules